-UIS is a campus that attracts students who want to earn a U of I degree in a supportive environment where classes are small and faculty members truly know their students, serving as advisors, mentors and friends as well as teachers.
+UIS is a campus that attracts students who want to earn a U of I degree in a supportive environment where classes are small and faculty members truly know their students, serving as advisors, mentors, and friends as well as teachers.
 The UIS curriculum cuts across disciplines and emphasizes civic engagement.
 As a result, course work in every major is relevant to today's world.
 Students learn new skills and develop an understanding of their responsibility to lead and improve their communities.
 They test these new abilities in the real world, through a myriad of hands-on internships, fellowships, and research opportunities open to students at both the undergraduate and graduate levels.

 UIS is home to students beginning their first year of college as well as to those finishing their doctorate.
-Our students include traditional-aged residential students and older commuter students with full-time jobs and families.
-They number more than 5,000, and they come from all parts of the globe.
-Not surprisingly, our more than 80 student organizations reflect a variety of tastes and interests.
+Our students include traditional-aged residential students, older commuter students with full-time jobs and families, and more than 1,600 students who earn degrees entirely online.
+They number approximately 5,000, and they come from all parts of the globe.
+Not surprisingly, our more than 100 student organizations reflect a variety of tastes and interests.

-Just as varied is our range of academic and professional programs - 32 bachelor's degrees, 21 master's degrees, and one doctoral program (in public administration).
+Just as varied is our range of academic and professional programs - 31 bachelor's degrees, 20 master's degrees, and one doctoral program (in public administration).
 Students can choose a traditional discipline such as history, psychology, or biology; a more career-oriented path such as business administration and management information systems; or an inter-disciplinary program such as environmental studies or communication.

 UIS is located in Springfield, the capital city of Illinois and the hometown and final resting place of Abraham Lincoln, whose legacy is still strong in the community.
 UIS' spacious, wooded campus is just minutes from downtown, near the shoreline of Lake Springfield.
-UIS joined the University of Illinois in 1995, and the campus marked its 45th anniversary in 2015.
+UIS joined the University of Illinois System in 1995, and the campus marked its 45th anniversary in 2015.